zuzia/haskell_worker/README.md

 Haskell Disco Worker (work in progress)
 =======================================
 In order to write map-reduce jobs in haskell, you have to first compile your haskell worker.
-For example:
+First, install the aeson package for parsing json and http for http operations.
+Then the example can be built with:

 ```
 $ ghc --make Word_count.hs -o word_count
 ```